lkopacz/a11y-with-lindsey/src/pages/a11y-taught-js-p2/index.md

 featuredImage: './a11y-taught-js.png'
 ---

-_Content Warning: There are gifs in this post._
+_Content Warning: This blog post contains gifs._

 Hey friends!
 Today's writing is going to be a follow up to [How Accessibility Taught Me to be Better At JavaScript](/blog/how-accessibility-taught-better-javascript-part-one).
 If you have read my content, one of my favorite topics is about JavaScript and Accessibility.
 I speak about how JavaScript is **actually** necessary to make interactive elements accessible.